airbytehq/airbyte/airbyte-integrations/connectors/source-zuora/README.md

 Proceed the `First-Steps` on the web-page, use some test information for this, for now you can skipp the `onboarding` part.

 # Add New Source Connector
-Add the SOURCE by going to `Admin` panel:
+Add the SOURCE by going to `Admin` panel and press:
 ```
-Press '+ New Connector'
++ New Connector
 ```
 Complete the New Connector's form by entering:
 ```